B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/GameScreen.md

 ### Lobby Phase

-The lobby phase stats when the screen is created and ends when the game starts.
+The lobby phase starts when the screen is created and ends when the game starts.
 Both players have to be ready at this point.
 They can set themselfs ready using the provided dialog, leading to their status being communicated with the other client via the server.